-December 31, 2020 Le vel 1 Level 2 Level 3 Total
+December 31, 2021 Level 1 Level 2 ] Level 3 Total

 Assets

 Recurring fair value measurements

 Financial assets at fair value

 through other comprehensive

 income

-Equity securities \$ \$ \$ 81,000 \$ 81,000
+Equity securities \$ - \$ \$ 81,000 \$ 81,000

-December 31, 2019 Le vel 1 Level 2 I Level 3 Total
+December 31, 2020 Level 1 Level 2 ] Level 3 Total

 Assets

 Recurring fair value measurements

 Financial assets at fair value

 through other comprehensive

 income

-Equity securities \$ \$ \$ 81,000 \$ 81,000
+Equity securities \$ - \$ - \$ 81,000 \$ 81,000

 - D. The methods and assumptions the Company used to measure fair value are as follows: - (a) When assessing non-standard and low-complexity financial instruments, for example, debt instruments without active market, interest rate swap contracts, foreign exchange swap contracts and options, the Company adopts valuation technique that is widely used by market participants.
 The inputs used in the valuation method to measure these financial instruments are normally observable in the market. - (b) The valuation of derivative financial instruments is based on valuation model widely accepted by market participants, such as present value techniques and option pricing models.
-Forward exchange contracts are usually valued based on the current forward exchange rate.

-- E. For the years ended December 31, 2020 and 2019, there was no transfer between Level 1 and Level 2. - F. For the years ended December 31, 2020 and 2019, there was no transfer into or out from Level 3. - G. Financial segment is in charge of valuation procedures for fair value measurements being categorized within Level 3, which is to verify independent fair value of financial instruments.
+Forward exchange contracts are usually valued based on the current forward exchange rate. - E. For the years ended December 31, 2021 and 2020, there was no transfer between Level 1 and Level 2. - F. For the years ended December 31, 2021 and 2020, there was no transfer into or out from Level 3. - G. Financial segment is in charge of valuation procedures for fair value measurements being categorized within Level 3, which is to verify independent fair value of financial instruments.
 Such assessment is to ensure the valuation results are reasonable by applying independent information to make results close to current market conditions, confirming the resource of information is independent, reliable and in line with other resources and represented as the exercisable price, and frequently calibrating valuation model, performing back-testing, updating inputs used to the valuation model and making any other necessary adjustments to the fair value. - H. The following is the qualitative information of significant unobservable inputs and sensitivity analysis of changes in significant unobservable inputs to valuation model used in Level 3 fair value measurement:

-Significant Range Relationship

-] Fair value at Valuation unobservable (weighted of inputs to

-Dece ember 31, 2020 technique input average) fair value

-Non-derivative \$ 81,000 Market Discount for 30% The higher the

-equity comparable lack of discount for

-instrument: companies marketability lack of

-Unlisted marketability,

-shares the lower the

-fair value

-Significant Range Relationship

-] Fair value at Valuation unobservable (weighted of inputs to

-December 31, 2019 , 1 . • , ' C · 1

-Dece ember 31, 2019 technique input average) fair value

-Non-derivative \$ 81,000 Market Discount for average) 25% The higher the

-Non-derivative equity ·

-Market Discount for The higher the

-equity Market comparable Discount for lack of The higher the discount for

-equity instrument: Market comparable Discount for lack of The higher the discount for lack of
+Significant Range Relationship Fair value at Valuation unobservable (weighted of inputs to December 31, 2021 technique input average) fair value Non-derivative equity instrument: Unlisted shares \$ 81,000 Market comparable companies Discount for lack of marketability 30% The higher the discount for lack of marketability, the lower the fair value Significant Range Relationship Fair value at Valuation unobservable (weighted of inputs to December 31, 2020 technique input average) fair value Non-derivative equity instrument: Unlisted shares \$ 81,000 Market comparable companies Discount for lack of marketability 30% The higher the discount for lack of marketability, the lower the fair value